 Accommodation provided by the College is only charged for the 'period of residence' - three ten week blocks containing the short Cambridge eight-week university teaching terms.
 Our room rents are very competitive, and the compact geography of the Colleges and University Departments means there is no need to incur any transport expenses (except, for many students, the maintenance of a bicycle!).

-Accommodation charges for first years in the academic year 2020/21 were set at £3,636–£5,523 (dependent on size, location and shared/ensuite facilities) divided into three ten-week terms.
-This charge includes rent, heating, lighting, water, internet use of the College's kitchen and self-catering facilities.
+Accommodation charges for first years in the academic year 2022/23 were set at £1266-2146 per term (dependent on size, location and shared/ensuite facilities).
+This charge includes rent, heating, lighting, water, internet, and use of the College's kitchen and self-catering facilities.
 These charges are reviewed regularly, and this usually results in small annual increases.

 In addition, it will be necessary to cover costs of clothes, books, travel, entertainment etc. Do bear in mind that St Catharine's works hard to ensure that the College Library is well stocked with the books needed by undergraduate students - and this can save our students a great deal of expenditure.
 You should probably delay most book purchases until you have seen what the Library holds, and ask for advice about which books are useful from your Director of Studies, supervisors, and the second years taking your course.